Grab Lunch in San Diego, for Business or Pleasure

 1 George's at the Cove

 Dramatically situated on Prospect Street in La Jolla overlooking the blue Pacific, George's at the Cove combines exceptional California cuisine and service with spectacular views from every level of the multi-tiered restaurant.
 Dine in the contemporary restaurant and bar indoors, dubbed California Modern; choose the Ocean Terrace, a great rooftop dining spot; or settle in at George's Bar, a casual dining destination.
-The menu, which specializes in seafood, reflects the use of fresh local ingredients and unique combinations of flavors to create a memorable dining experience.
-The restaurant also offers a creative, delectable dessert menu.
+For lunch, you can't beat the combination of view, food and ambiance on the Ocean Terrace.
+Here, the casual bistro menu of salads, sandwiches, pastas, seafood and more reflects the use of fresh local ingredients and unique combinations of flavors to create a memorable dining experience.
 (858-454-4244)

 About Katie Dillon